What are the different types of QSFP+ Transceivers

 The principle behind the 40GBase-CSR4 module is the same as the 40GBase-SR4 in which they both have an MPO interface.
 The difference though, is that the CSR4 can be considered as an upgrade of the SR4 because it can support longer transmission of data.
 Up to 300m using OM3 and 400m on OM4.

 40GBase-LR4 Lite or more commonly known us 40GBase-LR4L has the same fundamentals as the 40GBase-LR4 in that it is used for long range 40G data transmission over a single-mode fiber cable.
 The difference though is that while the LR4 can support link lengths of up to 10kms, the LR4L only goes up to 2kms.

 The 40GBase-ER4 module can handle long distance transmission of data up to 40kms over SMF fiber with duplex LC connectors.
 It works by converting four 10G input channels to four CWDM optical signals, then multiplexes them into a single 40G channel.
 On the receiving end of the module, the single 40G input is demultiplexed into four CWDM signals, then transforms them to a four channel electrical data output.

 In today’s high-performance data network scenarios, 40G QSFP+ modules guarantee high-density, cost-effective and low-power 40G data transmission.
 Understanding the different 40G QSFP+ interface, types, and applications is of prime importance when selecting the best equipment for your data facility.
 CablesAndKits can supply not only a wide variety of 40G QSFP+ transceivers, but also provide and help you build a reliable and easy to manage network system.
-With lifetime warranty, free shipping over $99, and same-day shipping if you order by 8PM EST, you’ll get more, and spend less.
+With lifetime warranty and same-day shipping if you order by 8PM EST, you’ll get more, and spend less.

 Still need help navigating all of this?
 If you have any questions, please contact one of our Network Equipment Experts today.